Malivil/TTT-Randomat-20/README.md

 - u/A_Very_Lonely_Waffle and u/Agenta521 on Reddit for the idea for the "Election Day" event
 - u/Slowghost16 on Reddit for the idea for the _randomat_soulmates_sharedhealth_ ConVar for the "Soulmates" event
 - u/MysticBloodWolf on Reddit for the idea for the "Big Head Mode" event
-- u/Speedlovar on Reddit for the idea for the "Careful..." and "Derptective" events
+- u/Speedlovar on Reddit for the idea for the "Care Package", "Careful...", and "Derptective" events
 - Alex, Rhettg32, and Bartez from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Flu Season" event
 - Bartez from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "NO NERD HEALING" event
 - [Guardian954](https://steamcommunity.com/id/guardianreborn) for the initial "Communism!
 Time to learn how to share..." event